 ED-433 Pre-Student Teaching Seminar (Fall; Yearly; 1.00 Credit; S) Students complete two half-day practicum visits each week in their upcoming spring semester student teaching placements and meet for a one-hour seminar each week to discuss current issues.
 Assignments include but are not limited to a weekly reflection journal, orientation to your school packet, observation reports, attendance, and participation.
 Prerequisites: ED310 and ED330.
 Corequisites: ED430.

 ED-441 Low Incidence Disabilities (Spring; Yearly; 4.00 Credits; S) Examines research-based practices for instruction and behavior management for students with low incidence disabilities, specifically severe cognitive impairments, low vision and blindness, autism, spectrum disorder, physical or health disabilities, and traumatic brain injury.
-Students complete a practicum in an educational setting allowing them to apply concepts and techniques discussed in class.
-Students complete a series of assignments in the practicum setting including functional behavioral analysis, implementation of a behavioral plan, lesson plan development and implementation.
-Case studies and field trips are included in this seminar format course.
-Prerequisites: Junior or Senior standing.
+Students complete a practicum in a low incedence classroom setting allowing them to apply concepts and techniques discussed in class.
+Students complete a series of assignments in the practicum setting Case studies, guest speakers, and field trips are included in this seminar format course.
+Prerequisites: Senior standing or permission of the instructor.

 ED-442 Social,Emotional,Behavior (Fall; Yearly; 3.00 Credits; S) This course focuses on specific instructional and behavioral research based strategies for students with social, emotional, and behavioral disabilities.
 Emphasis is placed on school-wide behavior and classroom management systems designed to prevent inappropriate behaviors and promote appropriate and desirable behaviors.
 Students will learn empirical strategies and procedures for making the general curriculum accessible to students and the role of general and special education teachers in effectively addressing student needs.
 A major component of this course is the importance of promoting self-determination to facilitate independent learners.
 Students will complete a behavior focused project in a public school classroom.
 Prerequisites: ED240 and ED343.